home-assistant/developers.home-assistant/docs/app_integration_sending_data.md

 Some users have configured Home Assistant to be available outside of their home network using a dynamic DNS service.
 There are some routers that don't support hairpinning / NAT loopback: a device sending data from inside the routers network, via the externally configured DNS service, to Home Asisstant, which also resides inside the local network.

-To work around this, the app will need to record which WiFi is the home network, and use a direct connection when connected to the home WiFi network.
+To work around this, the app should record which WiFi SSID is the users home network, and use a direct connection when connected to the home WiFi network.

 ## Interaction basics

+### Request

 All interaction will be done by making HTTP POST requests to the webhook url.
 These requests do not need to contain authentication.